Deorajnagar

 New Deorajnagar is a town in Madhya Pradesh state in central India.
 Ramnagar, Madhya Pradesh is nearest town from it.
 District headquarters of New Deorajnagar is the Satna District.
 It is approximately 65 kilometres from the city of Satna, 25 kilometers from Amarpatan and 5 kilometres from Ramnagar, Madhya Pradesh.

 On southern side it is surrounded by Bansagar Dam and on other side is Gidhakoot (Gidhaila).

 Education

 New Deorajnagar has primary, middle and Hr. secondary government and private schools in its locality.
 For higher education, a study centre of M P Bhoj university is located here.

 Transportation

 New Deorajnagar is connected to another cities and towns with road links, It is connected to Rewa, Satna.
 Nearest rail link to it is through Maihar, which is approximately 40 kilometres from Deorajnagar.
 Rewa, Satna and Beohari are also nearby.

 Temples

-Two famous temples are located in this locality, Gidhakoot (Gidhaila) Temple is located in Gidhakoot Parvat 2 kilometres from town, Hanuman Mandir New Deorajnagar near BSNL Tower, another temple is Bindunagar temple 3 kilometres from the town.
+Two famous temples are located in this locality, Gidhakoot (Gidhaila) Sidhha baba Temple is located in Gidhakoot Parvat 2 kilometres from town, Hanuman Mandir New Deorajnagar near BSNL Tower, Janki Raman Mandir and another temple is Bindunagar temple 3 kilometres from the town.
 Gidhakoot (Gidhaila) parvat, laxminarayan mandir, Rajadhiraj mandir (under construction), Devi mandir of New Deorajnagar are also tourist places.